 The Connector dialog is used to show properties of one connector and its connections to other model elements.
-The Connector dialog can be accessed from the Diagram view and the Navigator view by right-clicking the desired flow and selecting Set Connector Properties... from the pop-up menu.
+The Connector dialog can be accessed from the Flow Chart view and the Navigator view by right-clicking the desired flow and selecting Set Connector Properties... from the pop-up menu.

-The Connector dialog contains the following pages: General, Description, Information Items, Resource, Measures, Interface (when the connector is a cross-model interface), and Custom Attributes (when the flow contains custom attributes).
+The Connector dialog contains the following pages: General, Description, Information Items, Resource, Measures, and Custom Attributes (when the flow contains custom attributes).

 In the case multilingual modeling has been enabled, click the button to open the Translation dialog for adding translations for different languages.
 You can translate items which are inputted into the model, i.e. items such as element names, flow names, resource names, etc. The button opens the translation dialog with the translatable strings of the current tab included.
 Note that the fields display the values of the currently selected modeling language, i.e. in the case translation has not been provided for the active modeling language, the fields are empty.